 Learning to read isn’t an easy skill to master, and it takes time and practice.
 But sometimes practicing the skills needed for reading can be fun!
 Many websites provide free online games that make learning more fun.
 However, it is not always easy to find games that target a specific phonics skill.
 The games in this post are targeted to practice the skills needed to understand the 44 sounds of the English language.

 Please note that many of the games require Flash and may not work well on some tablets and smartphones.
 It can be helpful to download Mozilla Firefox.
+Sadly, Flash will reach end of life at the end of 2020.
 Some more mobile friendly games are collected at this Symbaloo.
 More online games at these Symbaloo collections.

 abcya.com – a teacher-created website that provides fun and educational games for kids.
 Pre-K through 5th grade, and includes games for learning letters (also numbers and more) It is free for use on pcs (ads) and can be obtained for mobile or tablet use with a subscription.